Back To Top

 The latest addition to the brand's straightener line-up, the ghd Chronos Max, as its name suggests, pairs the tech of the Chronos with the larger plates of the above Max Styler – which the brand calls out as being particularly good for long, curly and thick hair types.
 All of this tool's features feel as sleek and smooth as its results; at first, we found the only noticeable difference to be the rounded tops of the plates and slightly different-looking controls, it really levels up the straightening experience.

-The USP here is HD motion-responsive™ technology, which continuously adapts to the way that you're styling and the size and thickness of the section of hair.
-But it's also designed to create long-lasting results even more quickly, with curved edges that we found make it that bit easier to fit the tool into the roots of our hair.
-Our contributing beauty editor Lucy Abbersteen's curly hair would probably be classed as medium thickness, but she has a lot of it, and notes that the Chronos Max definitely made for a quicker straightening session compared to other models.
-The shine and smoothness of the results can't be denied; if you have the extra budget and want to supercharge those extra large plates, this is the ghd tool to go for.
-Consider us impressed.
+The special feature here is HD motion-responsive™ technology, which continuously adapts to both your styling and the size and thickness of the section of hair.
+But it's also designed to achieve long-lasting results even more quickly, with curved edges that we found make it that bit easier to fit the tool into the roots of our hair.
+Our contributing beauty editor Lucy Abbersteen's curly hair is medium thickness, but she has a lot of it, and felt the Chronos Max definitely straightened more quickly cthan other models.
+The shine and smoothness of these results also can't be denied, so if you have the extra budget and want to supercharge the large plates, this is the ghd tool to go for.
+We are impressed.

-The best hair straighteners for thick hair for a sleek finish
+The best hair straighteners for dry thick hair

 Specifications